 This systematic review highlights the limitations in this area.
 These were all quality improvement projects with no robust data on sustainability, and no report on the balancing measures which is increased ward round time, a pressurised commodity.
 Indeed, one intervention (11) was paused due to time constraint.
 The essence of QI is testing implementation in specific microsystems and ward cultures, and testing for sustainability, so sharing through publication does not imply it will work in other hospitals.
 The quality of these studies has been shown to be low.
 There is heterogeneity between studies when it comes to interventions, subjects of interventions, data collection method and outcome measured.
 It was impossible to combine the studies due to variation in outcomes and data collection methods.
 The interventions identified in this systematic review need to be taken with caution.

 Notwithstanding the limitations, the findings from this review suggest further scope for improving medication safety in the paediatric population regarding ward rounds.
-The studies highlight that like adult’s interventions around medications in the ward round environment are beneficial to reduce medication errors and improve review and documentation of medications.
+The studies highlight that, similar to adult practice, interventions around medications in the ward round environment are beneficial to reduce medication errors and improve review and documentation of medications.
 The results of this review highlight some interesting methods that could be tested, but considerable areas of ward round activity related to medications have no published evidence.
-An understanding of the of the views of a representative cross section of paediatricians on the key areas of medication safety would help inform both interventions and future research in this area.
+Further high quality research is required.
+An understanding of the the views of a representative cross section of paediatricians and stakeholders on the key areas of medication safety would help inform both interventions and future research in this area.

 Conclusion

-There is no current standardised intervention to improve medication safety on ward rounds in the paediatric environment.
+There is no current standardised intervention nor high level evidence to improve medication safety on ward rounds in the paediatric environment.
 Studies found short term advantages to implementing an intervention, methodologies which could not exclude the Hawthorne effect of being observed, but must be countered by increased ward round time.
 This review allows us an initial list of potential interventions and we can utilise those from adult medicine as well to see how we can adapt these to fit the modern paediatric ward round.

 Correspondence